frashid1069/social-media-webapp/README.md

 Read the README file
 Same procedures for the frontend , create a frontend directory, change the Backend name to frontend for commands

-you will have something look like the following.
+you will have something look like the following(raw mode).

 project/
 ├── frontend/